Amended December 6, 2021

 Section 4.
 Vacancies: If a vacancy occurs on the Board for any reason, the position is filled for the unexpired portion of the term by the Board of Directors.

 Section 5.
 Meetings: The Board of Directors shall meet at least quarterly at whatever time and place it selects.
 Written notice shall be given to each Board of Director at least 14 days in advance of the scheduled meeting.
 Pursuant to Article VIII below, meetings may also take place electronically.

 Section 6.
 Quorum: Five (5) Board members shall constitute a quorum for the transaction of business at any Board meeting of the Colorado Roofing Association.
-Voting by directors is not permitted by mail-in ballot, e-mail or by proxy.
+Voting by directors is not permitted by mail-in ballot or by proxy.